Bundling Viscosity with VPN Connections & Preferences (Windows)

 Grab the latest version of Viscosity here and copy it to the same folder as viscosity_msi.wxs.
 Either rename the Viscosity Installer to match the ExeSourceFile name defined in the wxs config (Viscosity Installer.exe), or change the ExeSourceFile constant in viscosity_msi.wxs (Line 3).

 Next, build the MSI.
-To do this, run the following commands:
+To do this, change your command prompt into the directory containing viscosity_msi.wxs and the Viscosity installer, then run the following commands:

 A new file should be generated called "viscosity_msi.msi".
 You should then be able to deploy Viscosity using this MSI package.